ortus-docs/testbox-docs/getting-started/installing-testbox/mxunit-compatibility.md

       https://app.gitbook.com/s/06sPF32m7jrKRFAXmFkA/getting-started/installing-testbox/mxunit-compatibility
 ---

+{% hint style="danger" %}

+Please note that this compatibility is now DEPRECATED and will be removed in a future release.
+We recommend migrating your tests to TestBox's native xUnit or BDD styles as soon as possible.

+{% endhint %}

 # MXUnit Compatibility

 TestBox is fully compliant with [MXUnit](http://mxunit.org/) xUnit test cases.
 In order to leverage it you will need to create or override the `/mxunit` mapping and make it point to the `/testbox/system/compat` folder.
 That's it, everything should continue to work as expected.